The mtDNA haplogroup V

 .
 See also the News section for latest V classifications.

-: If you have completed the FGS test Please consider sharing your FGS coding region results
+: If you have completed the FMS test Please consider sharing your FMS coding region results

 with the project administrators.
 The coding region results are not shown on the project page and will not be made public, and by default they are also hidden from the project administrators.
 The coding region results are essential for identifying your lowest level daughter group, for estimating the age of each daughter group, for identifying new daughter groups and for filling in the fine details on the V tree.